Im-Hsn/InMind-Project/README.md

 ![Confusion Matrix (Hyperparameter-tuned Model)](./assets/confusion_hyper.png) *Confusion matrix for the hyperparameter-tuned model*

+## Part 3: Model Deployment & Inference

+### 1. Export both models into an inference-friendly format (I will be using ONNX)

+Here's the basic command to export the model:

+python export.py --weights runs/train/normal_train/weights/best.pt --img-size 640 --batch-size 1 --dynamic --include onnx

+this command is for the normal model, and the following is for the hyperparameter tuned one:

+python export.py --weights runs/train/hyper_high_train/weights/best.pt --img-size 640 --batch-size 1 --dynamic --include onnx

+Explanation:

+--weights: Path to your trained model (e.g., best.pt).

+--img-size: The image size for inference (usually set to the same size as during training, e.g., 640).

+--batch-size: Batch size for the ONNX export (usually 1 for inference).

+--dynamic: Allows dynamic axes (useful for variable input sizes).

+--include onnx: Specifies the format you want to export to (in this case, ONNX).

+After running this command, an ONNX file will be saved in the runs/onnx/ directory, e.g., runs/onnx/exp/weights/model.onnx.

 ## Requirements

 The project dependencies are specified in `Project/requirements.txt`.
 The main dependencies include: